Oroville Dam is the centerpiece of the State Water Project and its largest water storage facility.

 Besides storing water, the dam also protects downstream residents from the flood-prone Feather River – the main feeder of the State Water Project, which sends water all the way to Southern California and serves 25 million people and 4 million to 5 million acres of farmland along the way.

 Oroville Dam Background

 Construction began on Oroville Dam in 1957.
-Within a few years, the partially completed dam checked flooding on the Feather River in December 1964, saving the Sacramento Valley from flooding.
+Within a few years, the partially completed dam checked flooding on the Feather River in December 1964, saving the Sacramento Valley.

-Oroville Dam is the tallest dam in the U.S. at 770 feet (slightly shorter than the TransAmerica Pyramid in San Francisco, which 853 feet tall).
+Oroville Dam is the tallest dam in the U.S. at 770 feet (slightly shorter than the Transamerica Pyramid in San Francisco, which is 853 feet tall).

 Oroville Dam Operations